DAY AT CAMP

 Favorite Mammoth Hangout: The Looney Bean.

-Why I am excited to be on staff with the Altitude Project: As a camper, Altitude Project has been a place where I’ve gained a much better understanding of how my faith and running intersect and developed meaningful relationships with like-minded people.
+Why I am excited to be on staff with the Altitude Project: Altitude Project has been a place where I’ve gained a much better understanding of how my faith and running intersect and developed meaningful relationships with like-minded people.
 I’m excited to be a part of fostering that experience for everyone who comes to Altitude this year!

-JOIN US SUMMER 2022
+JOIN US SUMMER 2024

 FAQ